Change accessibility Google translate Change contrast Font size

 It’s important to remember that other people don’t waive their privacy rights because they’re walking down a public path or having a conversation in a communal area.

-You must remember that whilst the appropriate use of a domestic video system may be justifiable, using the captured data to put on social media is unlikely to be acceptable under the legislation if it includes images of other people.
+You must remember that whilst the appropriate use of CCTV/smart doorbell may be justifiable, using the captured data to put on social media is unlikely to be acceptable if it includes images of other people.

 What should I do if I’m unhappy that a personal camera is capturing my data?